CBIIT/cellminercdb/www/files/guide.md

 Once all the above information is entered, a regression model is built and the results are shown in different ways such as the technical details of the model, observed vs. predictive responses plots or variables heatmap.
 Find below an explanation of different output for the regression model module.

 <h3 id="heatmap">Heatmap</h3>
-This option provides the observed response and predictor variables across all source cell lines in an interactive heatmap.
+This option provides the observed response and predictor variables across all source cell lines as an interactive heatmap.
 The user can restrict the number of cell lines to those that have the highest or lowest response values by selecting **Number of High/Low Response Lines to Display**

 ![Screenshot of CellMinerCDB Application](files/Slide05.jpg)